unplugvc/unplugvc.github.io/_posts/events/2018-03-04-villetta-maria-canazei.md

 image: http://localhost:4000/assets/img/location/villetta-maria.jpeg
 when_header: March 04-07, 2018
 how_was_it:
 - We have chosen the best of the best.
-The Unplug cottage is in fornt of the Marmolada the highest mountain of the Dolomites.
+The Unplug chalet is in front of the Marmolada, the highest mountain of the Dolomites.
 It is an occasion to really deeply connect with fellow entrepreneurs and investors, but most of all to feel the pull of nature, enjoying the silence and solitude that you can only get by being in the middle of the mountains.
-- The cottage is an historic hut used by mountaineers for decades, but has been completely restored and remodeled into an quite full confort hotel.
+- The chalet is an historic hut used by mountaineers for decades, but has been completely restored and remodeled into a *** hotel, with a restaurant.
 video: https://www.youtube.com/embed/pqKRMq3bWrw
 caratteristics:
   altitude: 1450 mt